arminnh/Machines-and-Computability-project/README.md

 ~~~
 open "html/index.html"

-###Libraries used
+### Libraries used
 * gtest-1.7.0
 * pugixml-1.4

-More documentation can be found in information/
+Presentations about the project can be found in information/

+### How our Universal Turing Machine works
+This is explained in detail in information/README_UTM.txt (in Dutch).
+A brief explanation + example of the UTM's algorithm (in English) is available in information/finalPresentation.pdf